Ledgerback/hugo-book/content/docs/mainsito/membership.md

-To join us, please send an inquiry to [ledgerback@gmail.com](mailto:ledgerback@gmail.com).
+To join us, please send an inquiry to [ledgerback@gmail.com](mailto:ledgerback@gmail.com) or complete the [affiliation form](https://forms.gle/JMiPHBJCCNMspgEH8).
 Alternatively, you can schedule a meeting [here](https://calendly.com/ledgerback).